microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDomainNameReference.md

 ### -Name

-The name of the domain name for which the referenced objects are retrieved
+The name of the domain name for which the referenced objects are retrieved.

 ```yaml
 Type: System.String